 Preview and store.

 After configuration, you can scroll up or down to view the task configurations.
-If there are no errors, click Save, as shown in the following figure:
+If no errors are found, click Save.

-After saving a synchronization task, click Submit on the right to submit the synchronization task to the scheduling system.
+Once you save a synchronization task click Submit, and the synchronization task is submitted to the scheduling system.
 The scheduling system automatically and periodically runs the task from the second day according to the configuration attributes.

 Now, you know how to create a synchronization task and export data to data sources of different types.
 Continue to the next tutorial for further study.
 This tutorial shows you how to set the scheduling attribute and dependency for a synchronization task.
 For more information, see Set task scheduling attribute and dependency.